 Center for Rehabilitation

-If you're recovering from an accident or a serious illness, turn to the Center for Rehabilitation at Lawrence Memorial Hospital for help.
+If you're recovering from an accident or a serious illness, turn to the Center for Rehabilitation at LMH Health for help.
 We provide superior medical care and rehabilitation services that return patients to the highest possible level of independence.
-Our compassionate and skilled team of physicians, nurses and therapists will tailor a program to help you achieve the best recovery possible.
+Our compassionate and skilled team of doctors, nurses and therapists will tailor a program to help you achieve the best recovery possible.

 Our dedication to our patients is evident:

-- Eighty percent of our patients return to their homes after an average length of stay of only 11.7 days.
+- 80% of our patients return to their homes after an average length of stay of only 11.7 days.

-- Ninety-nine percent of our patients say they would recommend the center to others.
+- 99% of our patients say they would recommend the center to others.

 At the Center for Rehabilitation, you'll receive a minimum of three hours of physical and occupational therapy every day, Monday through Friday, with additional services available on weekends if you need them.
 Our program includes:

-Home evaluations are scheduled with a social worker, physical therapist or occupational therapist, and they are conducted by either the physical or occupational therapist.
+Home evaluations are scheduled with a case manager, physical therapist or occupational therapist, and they are conducted by either the physical or occupational therapist.
 Patients and their caregivers must be present during the evaluation.